 If you discover that you do have a warrant, the most important thing to do is to remain calm.
 You do not want to make any rash decisions, such as fleeing the state, even if the warrant is due to a misunderstanding, as that can result in further legal troubles.

 Do not ignore the warrant.
-The warrant will not go away if you choose to do nothing about it.
+It will not go away if you choose to do nothing about it.
 Essentially, you are likely just putting off the inevitable.
 This can lead to an unexpected arrest at an inconvenient time.

 Consult an attorney right away.
 They can advise you on a suitable course of action for your particular situation and may even be able to negotiate on your behalf.